intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 Inputs from all participants in the IETF, regardless of the type of relationship, are given equal weight and standing.
-When a similar structure exists in the peer organization and all participants have access to open working documents and communication mechanisms, then neither organization should need a more formal structure.
+When a similar structure exists in the peer organization and all participants have access to open working documents and communication mechanisms, there may not be a need for a more formal structure.

-There is no procedure for establishing an informal relationship, as one exists by defacto when members of both organizations simply cross-collaborate and participate in the groups with overlapping interest.
+There is no specific procedure for establishing an informal relationship, as one exists by defacto when members of both organizations simply cross-collaborate and participate in the groups with overlapping interest.

-Note that even formal communication in form of liaison statements, if needed, can be used without establishing a more formal liaison relationship.
+Note that formal communications in the form of liaison statements, if needed, can be used without establishing a formal liaison relationship.
 In this case, since a formal liaison manager does not exist, the IAB itself will be responsible for ensuring liaison statements are handled appropriately.